Aaron Judge is making a powerful impression on the Yankees | FOX Sports

 If Aaron Judge had been a sure thing, he would not have lasted until the 32nd selection of the 2013 draft.

-Judge, 6-foot-7, 282 pounds, is a freakish athlete who was offered football scholarships and drew physical comparisons to NBA star Blake Griffin in high school.
+Judge, 6’ 7”, 282 pounds, is a freakish athlete who was offered football scholarships and drew physical comparisons to NBA star Blake Griffin in high school.
 His power in baseball, when he made contact, was undeniable.

 The Yankees had three first-round picks in ’13, and they were willing to risk one on Judge because they saw something beyond his athleticism, something that not only helped him reach the majors, but also should help him withstand the challenges that even the most talented players face: